kmerckae/panda_safe_hrc_tutorial/source/doc/introduction/introduction.rst

     <a href="https://github.com/tmux/tmux" target="_blank">Tmux</a>

 |tmux| is a command-line utility that allows splitting a terminal to multiple panels and creating windows (tabs).
 It runs entirely in the command line.
-It is scriptable, which makes it ideal for automating processes, where multiple programs are launches simultaneously.
+It is scriptable, which makes it ideal for automating processes, where multiple programs are launched simultaneously.

 Tmuxinator - automating tmux
 ----------------------------